Do you have a problem with bank erosion?

 It is often cheaper and more environmentally friendly to use natural erosion control (sometimes referred to as soft engineering) along rivers, streams and lakes.

 One of the most common forms of bank revetment using willow is willow spiling.
 We have installed many hundreds of metres of spiling for bank stabilisation.
 Where necessary, we will use other materials such as willow, hazel, rock and stone, coir rolls and matting to combat erosion on waterside banks and to prevent and control flooding.
-We can also supply live willow spiling materials where people want to do their own installation.
+We can also supply willow spiling materials where people want to do their own installation.

 Using natural materials has a number of significant advantages including: